Brentlyw/MongoTools/README.md

 # MongoTools
-A collection of Mongodb offensive python tools.
+A collection of Mongodb offensive python tools for database dumping.

 # Whats Included?
 - **MongoBrute**: *A MongoDB auth bruteforcer which uses a common user:pass combolist, targets a list of IPs.*